 The road rises from South Stainley (61m) to a point near Yarmer Head (98m) - an ascent that wouldn't be worth a mention, were there any real hills on this part of the route!
 Then it's slightly downhill to cross Newton Beck, and reach Ripley.

 The riders turn right at the first roundabout in Ripley, onto the B6165.
-The B-road climbs to Bedlam, then the gradient eases as the road approaches the New Inn crossroads near Burnt Yates.
+The B-road crosses Thornton Beck.

-Here, they turn left and head down Clint Bank.
-They're now on the route of the elite women's road race.
+Here, they turn left on Clint Bank.
+It's uphill at first.
+(They're now on the route of the elite women's road race).

-After joining the A59, it's a gradual descent to the New Park roundabout, where the riders turn right onto the A61.
+After joining the A59, the competitors ride downhill to the New Park roundabout, where they turn right onto the A61.